pauldzy/USGS_Albers_Equal_Area_Projections/README.md

 # USGS Albers Equal Area Projections
 The [United States Geological Survey] (http://www.usgs.gov) and other US federal agencies have provided data utilizing a set of Albers Equal Area Conic projections for decades (if you know the exact history of these projections or a good link, please drop me a line).
 These projections are often associated with the USGS National Atlas from 1970 but have an even longer history before that.

-In any case, support for these projections in modern GIS systems has been slow to appear as only a few have ever been registered with the [EPSG registry](https://www.epsg-registry.org/).
+Support for these projections in modern GIS systems has been slow to appear as only a few have ever been registered with the [EPSG registry](https://www.epsg-registry.org/).
 This repository contains installation scripts and basic information on each projection for use in [Oracle Spatial] (http://www.oracle.com/us/products/database/options/spatial/overview/index.html), [PostGIS] (http://postgis.net/), [Esri ArcGIS] (https://www.arcgis.com/features/) and [Safe Software FME] (http://www.safe.com/fme/fme-desktop/index_b.php).
 If you have scripts for other GIS systems please fork and submit a pull to me to add them.

 ###Continental United States
 * Projection: Albers Equal Area